sshahram/tech-blog/README.md

 ## Description

-The main purpose of this project is to build a CMS-style blog site in which users can publish articles, blog posts, and their thoughts and opinions.
+The main purpose of this project is to build a CMS-style blog site in which users can publish articles, blog posts, and share their thoughts and opinions.

 ## Table of Contents
 * [Description](#description)